TamannaVerma99/Quicksell-Assignment/quicksell-assignment/README.md

 # Kanban Board Application

-This project is an interactive Kanban board application built using React JS, designed to interact with the provided API from [Quicksell](https://api.quicksell.co/v1/internal/frontend-assignment).
+This project is an interactive Kanban board application built using React JS, designed to interact with the provided API.

 ## Tech Stack